ClickHouse Digest #1

 - "Pattern Discovery with ClickHouse" -- another very interesting example of working with ClickHouse arrays in a strict mathematical form.

 - "What's new in ClickHouse" observes some recently added ClickHouse features and also discusses nearest plans.

 New ClickHouse features

 It is very encouraging to see features that ClickHouse community has been waiting for many months finally find their spots in the new ClickHouse releases.
 The latest releases add few important ones.

 Kafka Engine.
-Yes, ClickHouse can be nativelly plugged to Kafka now using Kafka table engine.
+Yes, ClickHouse can be natively plugged to Kafka now using Kafka table engine.
 Thanks to CloudFlare who contributed to this feature.

 Date range has been extended to 2105.
 That was a weird limitation not to store dates over 2038.
 Not anymore.

-Also ClickHouse added basic support for geo spatial queries (pointInPolygon finction), support of machine learning library CatBoost and other features.
+Also, ClickHouse added basic support for geospatial queries (pointInPolygon function), support of machine learning library CatBoost and other features.

 New community projects

 We do not monitor community properly closely but some projects cannot be missed.